How to use diagnostics after FIT ingestion

 The Altitude (ft) distribution chart appears lower on the page, so it works best as the final context check after you have already reviewed the main movement and HR relationships.

-• whether the median altitude looks plausible for your intended trip style
+• whether the median altitude matches your intended trip style

-• whether the spread is broad enough to reflect your real use
+• whether the spread reflects your real use

-• if the altitude band lines up with the trips you care about, that is a good sign
+• if the altitude band lines up with the trips you care about, keep going

 • if the dataset is dominated by a very different altitude regime from your intended planning use, be cautious about over-trusting the result